 - Negative press

-3 Tips for conducting a SWOT analysis
+3 Tips for conducting a SWOT analysis for small business

 1. Create a SWOT analysis template